SelOT7/alx-system_engineering-devops/0x08-networking_basics_2/README.md

 Terminal 1

-Connecting to localhost on port 98 using telnet and typing some text.
+Connecting to localhost on port 98 using telnet and typing some text